freenas/freenas-docs/userguide/tn_initial.rst

-When asked if you want to run a program by an unknown publisher, check the box indicating that you understand the risks and press "Run".
+When asked if you want to run a program by an unknown publisher, check the box indicating that you understand the risks and press :guilabel:`Run`.
 An example is seen in
 :numref:`Figure %s <appliance42>`.

 .. _appliance42: